 Ever since I started designing digital planners back in November 2018, I built my planners using professional design tools to be flawless.

-For the 2022 digital planner for iPad, I spent 400+ hours and worked with three professional tools to create a high-quality product that everyone can enjoy.
+For my best digital planners for iPad, I spent 400+ hours and worked with three professional tools to create a high-quality product that everyone can enjoy.

-Yet, a lag-free planner is not only about the high-quality of the digital planner.
+Yet, a lag-free digital planner is not only about the high-quality of the digital planner.